taylorsilva/concourse-tutorial/section-01/ReadMe.md

               - "Hello, World!"
 ```

-Our pipeline is now done!
+Our pipeline is now done.
 We can create the pipeline in Concourse and run it.

 To create a pipeline in Concourse, we just pass in our YAML file.
 This is also where we tell Concourse what to name our pipeline.
 The name of a pipeline doesn't exist in the pipeline's YAML, it is always set during creation of the pipeline.
 Concourse will prompt you to confirm the configuration, enter `y` to continue.